alexandersandberg/alexandersandberg.com/content/about.md

 		</tr>
 		<tr>
 			<th>2021</th>
 			<td>Set a goal to transition to working full-time on a product that I love at a company with values similar to my own. <a href="/blog/joining-tempo/">Joined Tempo</a> a few months later.
-Started learning native iOS development. <a href="/blog/sunsetting-tempo/">Sunset Tempo</a> after 7 really great months. <a href="/blog/joining-practice/">Joined Practice</a> as an iOS Developer.
+Started learning native iOS development. <a href="/blog/sunsetting-tempo/">Sunset Tempo</a> after 7 really great months. <a href="/blog/joining-practice/">Joined Practice</a> as an iOS Engineer.
 Built <a href="/apps/tiny-softbox/">Tiny Softbox</a> to learn more about SwiftUI.</td>
 		</tr>
 		<tr>
 			<th>2022</th>